Ancient Egyptian History See also:

 New Jersey Women's History - Brief biographies, documents and lesson plans dealing with the history of women in New Jersey; arranged by time period.
 Also offers related links and bibliography.
 (2014, Rutgers University)

 Votes for Women: Women Fight for the Vote - Online exhibit exploring the campaign for women's voting rights that lasted more than seven decades (Library of Congress).
-See also Suffrage in America & 19th Amendment (National Park Service), The 19th Amendment & Rightfully Hers: American Women and the Vote (National Archives), Nineteenth Amendment: Women's Suffrage (2020, Ohio State University), How Women Won the Vote (2020, Scholastic Inc.), Woman's Suffrage (National Women's History Museum), Getting the Vote (Time for Kids), and Women's Rights links, above.
+See also Suffrage in America & 19th Amendment (National Park Service), The 19th Amendment (National Archives), Nineteenth Amendment: Women's Suffrage (2020, Ohio State University), How Women Won the Vote (2020, Scholastic Inc.), Woman's Suffrage (National Women's History Museum), Getting the Vote (Time for Kids), and Women's Rights links, above.
 Votes for Women Photographs offers images from 1850-1920, including portraits of early U.S. feminists, suffrage parades, picketing suffragists, and an anti-suffrage display, as well as cartoons commenting on the movement (Library of Congress).
 Not All Women Gained the Vote in 1920 explains the struggle of Native American, Asian American, Latinx and African American women to win the vote for themselves long after the 19th Amendment was ratified (2020, PBS).
 For information on the suffrage movement in Great Britain, see The Struggle for Suffrage (Historic England).

 What'sHerName Podcast AUDIO - 'Tells the stories of fascinating women you've never heard of (but should have),' bringing to life the 'lost' women of history through compelling interviews with guest historians, writers, and scholars (Dr. Katie Nelson and Olivia Meikle).
+Women Heroes NEW! has short profile articles about 19 important women from American and world history (National Geographic Kids).

 Women at War (U.S.) - See Veterans' Stories and related links.